 - Shoes should fit comfortably around the heel and not be too loose or too tight.

 - Having shoes fitted by a store that offers trained assistants can help ensure the correct.

 - size and shape to keep little feet running and jumping.

 The idea of making a child run barefoot is not much praised by most parents.
 And true, you need to be caution from some risks that can harm the infant’s feet.
 While it is encouraged to each parent and individual to assess the surface and decide if the risk is out there, I would also mention that in my own opinion, the reality is that the risk is not that big, as it is our fear that makes it look that way.
 And why being too worried when positive benefits of being barefoot for kids are more than going stuck in normal sturdy shoes?
 It gives a more natural running style to a kid along with the development of feet muscles.

 There are many companies that manufacture minimalist shoes for kids.
 For instance, the Vibram’s launch of FiveFinger shoe is aiming their shoes to feel as if running barefoot.
 They make their structure only to cover feet from dirt and concrete.
-A mere foot cover with twisting and much elasticity, we consider these kind shoes recommended for kids.
+A mere foot cover with twisting and much elasticity, we consider these kind of baby minimalist shoes recommended for kids.

 Well, if you have been reading thoroughly, I did not mean to run your kid barefoot along sharp rocks, glass, and dirty concrete unless he is performing in an action movie.
 Barefoot style running has provoked much-ignored debate among parents.
 Another benefit of running barefoot for kids.
 Well, a barefoot running kid can partially fly later in his life.
 No, I am not joking.
 While running barefoot, there is less pressure on the heel and toe.
 Barefoot style running will not give your child ‘flat feet’.
 So, his arch-feet high from the ground means he is flying, and his feet are in good health due to the barefoot-style running.